Lack of Iron Causes Yellowing

 I also use acid-forming fertilizers to create micro releases of iron.
 Most of the soils in Pinellas are alkaline (high pH).
 Iron is readily available in neutral to slightly acid soils (low pH).
-Acid forming fertilizers will lower the soil pH – if only for a brief time – and releasing iron to be used by the plant.
+Acid-forming fertilizers will lower the soil pH – if only for a brief time – and release iron to be used by the plant.

 Iron Absorption is Slow

 Iron absorption is slow and playing “catch-up” takes time – there is no “spray today – lawn looks great tomorrow” scenario.
 For best effect, small amounts of preventative foliar applied liquid iron should be applied year-round to iron-deficient lawns - not just when yellow spots and streaks appear.
 Applying small amounts throughout the year helps build up iron in the plant and enables the St Augustine grass plant to "coast" through the rapid growth of summer without going "yellow".

 For the homeowner, this is a difficult problem to solve.
 The best solution is to apply acid-forming fertilizers with high iron content every 2 – 3 months.
 The iron content can be found in the analysis on the container.
 Millorganite is a good (but expensive) source and a very good product to keep the yellow out.
 With Millorganite be prepared to use 50 - 100 lbs. per thousand square feet or about 5 – 10 bags for an average lawn.
 Millorganite has a noticeable musty smell when applied to lawns during the rainy season.